Hello, I’m Diane Spear. I offer counseling and psychotherapy in New York City.

 How about now, dealing with the people and situations in your life today?
 Can you feel good about how you handle yourself, regardless of what the people in your life are doing?

 One gauge of a good life is satisfaction in love, work, and play.

 You may be in transition and know that you’re missing satisfaction in one of those areas.
 Maybe a major relationship has ended through divorce, death of a loved one, a bad breakup.
-Or relationships are just hard for you, whether it’s a dating relationship, a traditional or nontraditional marriage, or relationships with parents, children, friends, coworkers, or supervisors.
+Or relationships are just hard for you, whether it’s a dating relationship, a marriage, or relationships with parents, children, friends, coworkers, or supervisors.